biometrixtech/plans/documentation/api_demo.md

-# FathomAI - Recovery API (v 5.0.0)
+# FathomAI - Mobility API (v 5.0.0)

 ## Overview
-FathomAI provides this limited implementation of its Recovery API to demonstrate the core functionality to potential customers.
+FathomAI provides this limited implementation of its Mobility API to demonstrate the core functionality to potential customers.

 The API requests described in this document enable clients to generate targeted injury prevention and recovery __Activities__ for an athlete based on one or all of the following elements.